Green Plants are a Breath of Fresh Air for Your Home and they are Feng Shui Too

 English ivy or Hedera helix will reduce airborne fecal matter.
 It will cascade beautifully in a hanging basket.

 We have a full crew of indoor plant specialists that can help you pick out the right plant for your home or office.
-Trevor, Connie, Sharon, Patty and Heide will all be happy to give you the correct watering and light requirements.
+Trevor, Connie, Susan, Patty, Jenn and Heide will all be happy to give you the correct watering and light requirements.
 They can find the perfect pot that goes with your decor and they can repot it for you right then and there.
 If you can't get it into your car or up your stairs, then they can deliver it just for you.

 If you're feeling down or blue or just tired of the traffic, stop lights and road rage, stop by for a bit of our sweet smelling, fresh air and humidity.
 A walk through the greenhouse is guaranteed to make you smile.